-60 years ago, in 1957, FAA of Willoughby, OH was incorporated by co-founders Jim and Louise Savage both of whom were highly talented musicians and music teachers.
+60 years ago, in 1957, The Fine Arts Association of Willoughby, Ohio was incorporated by co-founders Jim and Louise Savage both of whom were highly talented musicians and music teachers.
 By 1965, they outgrew their home-based center.
 Their board and private funders came together and purchased a building in Willoughby.
-But enrollment grew and in in 1972 a new building was built on Euclid Ave. in Willoughby.
+But when enrollment grew and in 1972, a new building was built on Euclid Avenue in Willoughby.

 FAA’s service area began expanding throughout the Northeast Ohio community including, but not limited to, Lake, Geauga and Eastern Cuyahoga Counties.
 A study confirmed that the physical space was reaching maximum capacity and ideas began percolating about building and upgrading to add additional educational and artistic spaces.

-From 2013-2017, the FAA board and staff worked diligently on this $3 million Growing Strong campaign fervently believing that art is essential to the vibrancy of a community.
+From 2013-2017, the FAA board and staff worked diligently on this $3 million “Growing Strong” campaign fervently believing that art is essential to the vibrancy of a community.
 Key support for the campaign came from federal, state and local grants, foundations, corporations, board members, and individuals.